RobertOstermann/vscode-open-editor-search/README.md

 This extension currently cycles through each editor to determine the open editors.
 VSCode does not currently provide an API to determine which editors are open.

+Having multiple tabs open with the same label will cause issues.

 ## Credits / Links

 - [VSCode's Extension Samples](https://github.com/microsoft/vscode-extension-samples/tree/master/decorator-sample)